A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Discussion Future Research Directions

 \subsection{Energy-Efficient Carrier Sensing}

-The Listen-before talk mechanism is leveraged to enhance the LoRaWAN channel utilization and efficiency.
-Since the EDs can sense the medium and decide whether the channel is idle or occupied by another transmission using the same SF and signal characteristics.
-Carrier sensing is an energy-consuming process that raises the interest in carefully utilizing this method, especially when dealing with the battery power of EDs.
-However, due to the large time-on-air of long-range communication that decreases the performance of carrier sensing methods, multiple channel sensing may be required to benefit from its advantage efficiently.
-Moreover, data transmission via multi-hop communication should be enabled in the subsequent medium access protocols.
-Adapted CSMA/CA protocols were suggested in this direction while considering a portion of hidden nodes that showed promising results in terms of collision avoidance regarding various sensing ranges.
-Despite provided efforts, energy consumption remains the main issue facing the efficient deployment of CSMA methods in LoRaWAN networks.
+The listen-before-talk mechanism is leveraged to enhance the LoRaWAN channel utilization and efficiency.
+The EDs can sense the medium and decide whether the channel is idle or occupied by another TX using the same SF and signal characteristics.
+Carrier sensing is an energy-consuming process that raises the interest in carefully using this method, especially when dealing with the battery power of EDs.
+However, due to the long time-on-air of long-range communication that decreases the performance of carrier sensing methods, multiple channel sensing may be required to benefit from its advantage efficiently.
+Moreover, data TX via multi-hop communication should be enabled in the subsequent medium access protocols.
+Adapted CSMA/CA protocols were suggested for this, considering a portion of hidden nodes with promising results in terms of collision avoidance regarding various sensing ranges.
+Despite provided efforts, energy consumption remains the main issue facing the efficient deployment of CSMA methods in LoRaWAN.